 About the course

-Other themes include how young people learn, behaviour management, assessment, creative and innovative teaching methods and designing learning.
-You’ll research theories of child development, gain a greater understanding of current professional issues in primary education and will begin to develop your own educational philosophy.
+We’ll prepare you for the classroom, allowing you to develop your teaching skills and understanding of how to meet the needs of all learners.
+Themes include how young people learn, teaching and learning techniques to support pupils’ progress; behaviour management, assessment, inclusive, creative and innovative teaching methods and how to plan lessons and sequences of lessons.
+You will research evidence based learning theories, gain a greater understanding of current professional issues in primary schools and begin to develop your own educational philosophy.

 You’ll learn in friendly and supportive groups, designed to give you the confidence to succeed.
-Course tutors are very experienced and you’ll have a personal tutor to support you through your studies.
-Teaching is through workshops, tutorials and lectures, some with guest speakers, and through group work with other teacher trainees.
+Course tutors are experienced teachers and you’ll have a personal academic tutor to support you through your studies.
+Teaching is through workshops, tutorials and lectures, some with guest speakers, and through group work with other trainee teachers.

 Assessment is typically through the completion of a range of classroom activities, written assignments, reports, personal subject audits and the development of portfolios of evidence.
 There are no formal examinations and the assignments are carefully designed to help you to develop your teaching practice further.
 Upon successful completion of the programme we recommend Qualified Teaching Status be awarded by the Department for Education.